 Liaison activity

 The JCT-VC did not directly send or receive formal liaison communications at this meeting.
 However, there was an exchange of status and project information between the parent bodies.

-Opening remarks and status of work items (no update so far)
+A joint discussion between VCEG and MPEG during the meeting included tentative plans to merge JCT-VC into JVET for future work (see section 8.1).Opening remarks and status of work items

 Opening remarks included:

-Online meeting logistics [+Teleconference meeting], review of policies and communication practices, attendance recording, and registration reminders
+Online meeting logistics, review of policies and communication practices, attendance recording, and registration reminders

 It was noted that number of contributions to this meeting has continued to be low relative to a few years ago

-Primary topic areas were noted as follows: (additional detail on the status for reference software and conformance would also be desirable)
+Primary topic areas were noted as follows:

 HEVC text status: